-- 74. The Appellants claim that CAS has jurisdiction to decide on the present dispute.
+76. The Appellant and the South African Football Association claim that CAS has jurisdiction to decide on the present dispute.
 According to them, the fact that Article 3 para.
 3 of the WC Regulations states that decisions taken by the Organising Committee are final, binding and not subject to appeal, is of no avail.
 As a matter of fact, the scope of Articles 57 and 58 of the FIFA Statutes concerning CAS jurisdiction cannot be modified by hierarchically inferior regulations, i.e. Article 3 para.
 3 of the WC Regulations above.
 In other words, the decisions, which cannot be appealed before CAS, are exhaustively enumerated in Article 58 para.
 3 of the FIFA Statutes, which cannot be modified by the WC Regulations.
-In support of their position, the Appellants rely on a CAS precedent rendered on 16 January 2017 (CAS 2016/A/4654). - 75.
-FIFA and the Fédération Sénégalaise de Football submit that, in view of the clear wording of Article 3 para.
+In support of their position, the Appellant and the South African Football Association rely on a CAS precedent rendered on 16 January 2017 (CAS 2016/A/4654).

+- FIFA and the Fédération Sénégalaise de Football submit that, in view of the clear wording of Article 3 para.
 3 of the WC Regulations, CAS has no jurisdiction in the present matter.
 They put forward that this provision is a lex specialis, which applies to any decision taken by the Organising Committee, within the scope of its competence.
-According to them, a very recent CAS precedent dated 26 June 2017 (TAS 2016/A/4830) endorses their position. - 76.
-It appears that the Appellants, on the one hand, and FIFA and the Fédération Sénégalaise de Football, on the other hand, base their submissions on two contemporary CAS precedents, where the respective Panel/Sole Arbitrator reached completely opposite conclusions. - In CAS 2016/A/4654, the Panel of three arbitrators, in substance, made the following findings: 77. - The FIFA Statutes provide for a clearly defined right to lodge an appeal against internally final and binding decisions of FIFA.
+According to them, a very recent CAS precedent dated 26 June 2017 (TAS 2016/A/4830) endorses their position. - It appears that the Appellant and the South African Football Association, on the one hand, and FIFA and the Fédération Sénégalaise de Football, on the other hand, base their submissions on two contemporary CAS precedents, where the respective Panel/Sole Arbitrator reached completely opposite conclusions. - 79.
+In CAS 2016/A/4654, the Panel of three arbitrators, in substance, made the following findings: - The FIFA Statutes provide for a clearly defined right to lodge an appeal against internally final and binding decisions of FIFA.
 Specific exceptions to this general rule are given in article 58 para.
 3 of the FIFA Statutes. - The decisions taken by the Organising Committee do not fall under any of the exceptions listed in Article 58 para.
 3 of the FIFA Statutes. - "FIFA, by enacting the FIFA WC Regulations, could not further restrict the scope of decisions that can be appealed to CAS, i.e. the FIFA WC Regulations cannot trump the FIFA Statutes.
 This is all the more so because several references to the FIFA Statutes are made in the FIFA WC Regulations (...)". - Hence, by enacting Article 3 para.
 3 of the WC Regulations, FIFA enacted rules that are in contradiction with its own Statutes.
 Absent a legal basis in the FIFA Statutes delegating the power to further restrict the jurisdiction of CAS, FIFA could not restrict the jurisdiction of CAS in regulations of a lower hierarchy than the FIFA Statutes.
-A reference to the lex specialis principle is possible only insofar regulations are of the same hierarchy level.
+A reference to the lex specialis principle is possible only insofar regulations are of the same hierarchy level. - "(...) as article 3(4) of the FIFA WC Regulations purports to restrict the type of internally final and binding FIFA decisions that can be appealed to CAS beyond the restrictions enumerated in article 58(3) of the FIFA Statutes, such restriction is null and void". - 80.
+The position adopted by the Sole Arbitrator in the case TAS 2016/A/4830 can be summarized as follows: